 Section 203 of the CAA applies provisions of the Fair Labor Standards Act of 1938 (FLSA) to eligible employees.
-These rights and protections require the payment of a minimum wage and overtime compensation to non-exempt employees, restrict child labor, and prohibit sex discrimination in wages paid to men and women.
+These rights and protections require the payment of a minimum wage and overtime compensation to non-exempt employees, restrict child labor, require reasonable break time for nursing mothers, and prohibit sex discrimination in wages paid to men and women.